user-simon/Minesweeper-Dots/README.md

 ## Updating
-Generally, in order to update one simply has to download the latest version and replace the config file to keep existing statistics; in some cases, however, the structure of the config file might be different between different versions, in which case you'd have to transfer the old statistics to the provided, updated config file.
+Generally, in order to update one simply has to download the latest version and replace the config file to keep existing statistics; in some cases, however, the structure of the config file might be different between different versions, in which case you'd have to manually transfer the old statistics to the provided, updated config file.

 ## Building